connext/monorepo/.github/ISSUE_TEMPLATE/enhancement-request.md

 - [ ] Y happens

 **Impact**
-What OKR goal does this align to?
+1. What OKR goal does this align to?

-Provide: Impact estimate = any quantitative forecast or qualitative context that would benefit us
+2. Provide Impact estimate = ideally quantitative forecast, if not then qualitative description of impact

 **Other Notes**
 A clear and concise description of what the problem is